celinekalbermatten/c1n3mada-datastory/movies/waves.md

 <div class="content">
   <div class="text-custom">
-    This film provides insights into the influence of a movie’s release season on its success, and it also examines how runtime and genre factor into the equation.
+    This film provides insights into the influence of a movie’s release time and season on its success, and it also examines how runtime and genre factor into the equation.
 Is that summer blockbuster formula actually backed by data?
     And do longer films have a better shot at high revenue in certain seasons?
 Let’s find out.
   </div>